 The initiative is part of an effort to identify best practices for tackling the COVID-19 infodemic crisis.

 TORONTO — As the world struggles with the COVID-19 pandemic, it’s also dealing with an outbreak of misleading information about the virus on social media.
-To help stem the rise and counter COVID-19 misinformation, researchers at the Social Media Lab at Ryerson University’s Ted Rogers School of Management are spearheading an international effort to document and study all of the COVID-19 related fact-checking activities happening around the world in partnership with the World Health Organization (WHO).
+To help stem the rise and counter COVID-19 misinformation, researchers at the Social Media Lab at Toronto Metropolitan University’s Ted Rogers School of Management are spearheading an international effort to document and study all of the COVID-19 related fact-checking activities happening around the world in partnership with the World Health Organization (WHO).

 Anatoliy Gruzd and Philip Mai, co-directors of the Social Media Lab, will be developing a comprehensive public repository of fact-checking organizations around the world in an effort to identify and document best practices for tackling the COVID-19 infodemic crisis and help to inform future policy interventions.